sudar/bulk-delete/readme.md

 # Bulk Delete #
 **Contributors:** sudar
-**Tags:** post, comment, delete, bulk, draft, revision, page
+**Tags:** post, comment, delete, bulk, mass, draft, revision, page
 **Requires at least:** 2.0
 **Tested up to:** 3.5.1
 **Donate Link:** http://sudarmuthu.com/if-you-wanna-thank-me
-**Stable tag:** 3.1
+**Stable tag:** 3.2

-Bulk delete posts from selected categories, tags or custom taxonomies
+Bulk delete posts from selected categories, tags, custom taxonomies or by post type like drafts, scheduled posts, revisions etc.

 ## Description ##

 Bulk Delete is a WordPress Plugin which can be used to delete posts in bulk from selected categories, tags or custom taxonomies.
-This Plugin can also delete all drafts, post revisions or pages.
+This Plugin can also delete all drafts, post revisions, scheduled posts or pages.

 ### Features

+#### Deleting posts

-This Plugin supports the following bulk delete options
+This Plugin supports the following bulk delete options for deleting posts

 - Delete posts by category
 - Delete posts by tags
 - Delete posts by custom taxonomies
 - Delete posts by url
-- Delete all pages
-- Delete all post revisions
+- Delete all draft posts
 - Delete all pending posts
 - Delete all private posts
 - Delete all scheduled posts
-- Delete all drafts

 All the above options support the following filters